mabuzax/ayo-conversions/README.md

 ## Business Front-end

-A front-end for business self-service is provided on: [https://www.thegrub.online](https://www.thegrub.online).
+A VueJS front-end for business self-service is provided in the ```ayo-conversions-frontend ``` repo.
 Businesses can add/modify and view existing conversion configurations using this front-end.
-Can be made available on request.

 ## Monitoring & Support